DEPARTMENT OF VETERANS AFFAIRS VETERANS AFFAIRS MEDICAL CENTER NEW ORLEANS, LOUISIANA and NATIONAL FEDERATION OF FEDERAL EMPLOYEES, LOCAL 1904

 |DEPARTMENT OF VETERANS AFFAIRS VETERANS AFFAIRS MEDICAL CENTER NEW ORLEANS, LOUISIANA Respondent and NATIONAL FEDERATION OF FEDERAL EMPLOYEES, LOCAL 1904 Charging Party||

-OnSeptember 26, 2000 the Regional Director for the Dallas Region of the Federal Labor Relations Authority (FLRA), issued a Complaint and Notice of Hearing which was duly served by certified mail upon the named Respondent.
-The Complaint alleged that Respondent violated section 7116(a)(1) and (5) of the Federal Service Labor-Management Relations Statute (the Statute), 5 U.S.C. § 7116(a)(1) and (5), by changing the position of bargaining unit employee Ernest Lynch from a Title 38 Clinical Application Coordinator/Program Analyst to a General Schedule (GS), Computer Specialist in December 1999 without providing the National Federation of Federal Employees, Local 1904 (the Union), with notice and an opportunity to negotiate over the change to the extent required by the Statute.
-A hearing was scheduled for February 2, 2001.
+OnJuly 31, 2001 the Regional Director for the Dallas Region of the Federal Labor Relations Authority (FLRA), issued a Complaint and Notice of Hearing which was duly served by certified mail upon the named Respondent.
+The Complaint alleged that the Department of Veterans Affairs, Veterans Affairs Medical Center, New Orleans, Louisiana (herein called Respondent), violated section 7116(a)(1) and (5) of the Federal Service Labor-Management Relations Statute (the Statute), 5 U.S.C. § 7116(a)(1) and (5), by unilaterally implementing 12 hour shifts on Ward 4C at Respondent's New Orleans facility without providing the National Federation of Federal Employees, Local 1904 (herein called Union), with notice and an opportunity to negotiate over the change to the extent required by the Statute.
+A hearing was scheduled for November 28, 2001.

-The Complaint specifically advised the Respondent that an answer must be filed "no later than October 23, 2000" and that a failure to file an answer or respond to any allegation of this complaint will constitute an admission.
+The Complaint specifically advised the Respondent that an answer must be filed "no later than August 27, 2001" and that failure to file an answer or respond to any allegation of this complaint will constitute an admission.
 See 5 C.F.R. § 2423.20(b).
 Respondent did not file an answer, either in person or by mail, within the required period or at any time thereafter.

 No answer was received from the Respondent nor has Respondent acknowledged receipt of any of the above-mentioned documents.
 Accordingly, Respondent has admitted all of the allegations of the Complaint.
 Department of Veterans Affairs Medical Center, Asheville, North Carolina, 51 FLRA 1572, 1594 (1996).